-The Counts per revolution [101-102] registers are currently set to "8192" (see the READ box in the first line of the Figure above).
-To change the set value enter a suitable value in the corresponding WRITE box of the same line and then press the COUNTS PER REV. button to confirm.
+The Counts per revolution [101-102] registers are currently set to "8192" (see the green value in the first line of the Figure above).
+To change the set value enter a suitable value in the corresponding box of the same line and then press the SET button to confirm.

-Please note that, after pressing the button between the boxes, the set value is saved temporarily in the registers.
-To save it permanently, please press the Save Parameters button.
+Please note that, after pressing the confirmation button, the set value is saved temporarily in the registers.
+To save it permanently, please press the SAVE PARAMETERS button.
 Should the power supply be turned off without saving data, the values that have not been saved on the Flash EEProm will be lost!
-For more information refer to the Save parameters command in the Control Word [111-112] registers on page 61.
+For more information refer to the bit 9 Save parameters command in the Control Word [111-112] registers on page 63.